Article written by Elisa - Travel Writer & Local in France

 Visit Nantes, France

 This often underrated French city is the capital of the region Pays de la Loire.
 Located by the Loire River, 380 km southwest of Paris, is possible to travel from Paris to Nantes in only two hours by TGV train.

 Planning to spend a weekend in Nantes?
 Whether you prioritize sightseeing and ticking landmarks off of your bucket list or simply soaking in the atmosphere of a city, this 2 days in Nantes itinerary has you covered.
 For the perfect Nantes weekend, we recommend arriving at Nantes on Friday night, so you have 2 full days to visit Nantes.

 Weekend in Nantes: Where to Stay?

 There is not a wide choice of accommodation in Nantes.
-However, hotels in Nantes are cheaper than in other major cities in France, so this could be a good opportunity to spoil yourself with a better room.
+However, the Nantes hotels are cheaper than in other major cities in France, so this could be a good opportunity to spoil yourself with a better room.

 Logis Hôtel Duquesne: this hotel, located 100 meters from the Tour Bretagne, offers simple and individually decorated ensuite rooms for a good price.
 The breakfast (optional) is good.

 Best Western Hôtel Graslin: this hotel is located in the heart of the Graslin neighborhood, a 2-minute walk from the Graslin theater, and offers comfortable rooms starting from 80€.

 Okko Hotels Nantes Château: This modern 4-star hotel is simply the best hotel in central Nantes.
 The hotel proposes ensuite double rooms starting from 115€ night, breakfast included.
 This is the ideal choice for a high-end weekend in Nantes!

 The Originals Nantes Voltaire Opéra: The hotel is perfectly located, just a 2- minute walk from the Graslin theater and a 10-minute walk from Ile de Nantes.
 The rooms are tiny but stylishly decorated, and the bed is super comfortable.
 The Originals Nantes Voltaire Opéra offers a continental buffet breakfast, which can be enjoyed in the dining room or the patio.

 How to Spend 2 Days in Nantes – A Detailed Nantes Itinerary

 What to do in Nantes in 2 days?
 Here’s the list of the best things to do in Nantes for a great Nantes weekend.